 Buy a pack of index cards and write vocabulary words you would like to learn and use on the front, and write its definition and an example sentence on the back.
 Another strategy is leaving sticky notes on your mirror.

-Write a new vocabulary word, its definition, and example sentence on a Post-It, and then stick it to the mirror you use every morning.
+Write a new vocabulary word, its definition, and an example sentence on a Post-It, and then stick it to the mirror you use every morning.
 Or attach it to your fridge.
 Use strategies that are effective for your learning style.

 7. Grab your old dictionary